Tried & tested: The best air purifiers in 2025 for the bedroom and nursery

 • It's larger than some other alternatives

-Best for a nice scent
+Best air purifier for a refreshing scent

 The HoMedics TotalClean 4-in-1 Air Purifier was tried and tested by Commercial Content Writer Ellen Kinsey: "If you are looking for an air purifier under £100 that purifies a small room such as an office or bedroom, then this is a great choice.
 Living in an urban area means a lot of pollutants get trapped in the air in my flat so having this air purifier is really handy in ensuring the environment is fresh and clean.
 I especially love the aromatherapy feature, which allows me to have a beautifully scented room while it clears the air."